comunica/Article-SSWS2020-AMF/content/related-work.md

 Pure TPF query plans typically [produce a large number of _membership requests_](cite:cites amf2015), checking whether a specific triple (without variables) is present in a dataset.
+Due to the significant number of HTTP requests that these membership requests require, these can cause unacceptably high query execution times.
 This was illustrated with queries from the [WatDiv](cite:cites watdiv) benchmark, consisting of several types of queries, namely linear (L), star (S), snowflake-shaped (F) and complex (C).
 Of the 20 queries, two (L2, L4) required 50% membership requests,